-It's also always such a thrill to wake up in the morning and check to see if I made an extra income while I was asleep.
+It's also always such a thrill to wake up in the morning and check to see if I made any extra income while I was asleep.

-Close you eyes for a second and think about it.
+Close your eyes for a second and think about it.

-You went to bed at 10pm (wishful thinking for me), you had a great sleep since you're exhausted from chasing your toddler around all day and trying to work like a crazy person during nap time, you wake up at 6:00am to try and have a morning date with a hot coffee before the craziness begins, you open up your computer and voila.... you made an extra $65 dollars from a Bluehost sale while you were sleeping.
+You went to bed at 10:00pm (wishful thinking for me), you had a great sleep since you're exhausted from chasing your toddler around all day and trying to work like a crazy person during nap time, you wake up at 6:00am to try and have a morning date with a hot coffee before the craziness begins, you open up your computer and voila... you made an extra 65 dollars from a Bluehost sale while you were sleeping.

 Wouldn't that just make your day?